Michael J. Liccar – Township Supervisor

 The Supervisor maintains sole jurisdiction over the general assistance office and may employ necessary workers without prior approval of the Township Board of Trustees.

-As Highway Commissioner, I am responsible for the maintenance of over 81 miles of roads in the unincorporated areas of the Township, which is currently the largest Township Road System in Will County.
-Even though the Highway Commissioner position is administrative, I take a hands-on approach and work alongside our crew which enables me to stay in touch with all our residents needs.
+As Highway Commissioner, Tony is responsible for the maintenance of over 80 miles of roads in the unincorporated areas of the Township, which is currently the largest Township Road System in Will County.
+He has been instrumental in bringing millions of dollars in federal grants to the Road District for road improvements and bridge replacements, which takes the burden off the Road District portion of local property tax that each property owner pays.
+Even though the Highway Commissioner position is administrative in nature, Tony takes a hands-on approach and works alongside his crew which enables him to stay in touch with all the needs of the residents.

 Mary Margaret Tamez